COVID-19 Prevention Guidelines for External Events at OIST

 - Eat only inside the designated meal areas and avoid crowding during meals.
 Do not eat inside the venue.

-- Use contact tracing apps such as COCOA (COVID-19 Contact-Confirming Application or RICCA (Real-time Interactive CORONA Catch Application).
+- Use contact tracing apps such as COCOA (COVID-19 Contact-Confirming Application).

 - Agree to the collecting of information such as name, phone number, and health status in the event of a confirmed infection.